 The U.S. buys wheat from Grusa and farming equipment from Yeeland.
 American airlines and tour companies make a lot of money from "crane tourism."
+The U.S. Department of State supports American companies that do business in Yeeland and buy wheat from Grusa.
+It also supports agricultural programs to help Grusan farmers farm efficiently and sustainably.
 The State Department also tries to protect endangered species around the world from extinction.
 The U.S. is not a member of the Water Convention.

-- > 2016 Foreign Affairs Budget: \$27.7 billion (0.17% of federal budget) - > 2016 International Assistance Programs: \$14.8 billion (0.09% of federal budget)
+- 2016 U.S. Federal Budget (estimated): \$16.5 trillion - ▶ 2016 Foreign Affairs Budget: \$27.7 billion (0.17% of federal budget) - ▶ 2016 International Assistance Programs: \$14.8 billion (0.09% of federal budget)